Bits Through Deterministic Relay Cascades with Half-Duplex Constraint: Capacity Results

-where $q$ equals the number of transmission symbols. \end{cor} The capacity of a single source line network with an infinite number of half-duplex constrained relays is stated in Theorem~\ref{Theorem2}. \begin{thm} For $m\rightarrow \infty$, i.~e. for an unbounded number of relays, and $q$ transmission symbols, the capacity of the noise-free and half-duplex constrained relay cascade with a single source-destination pair is given by
+The capacity of a single source line network with an infinite number of half-duplex constrained relays is stated in Theorem~\ref{Theorem2}. \begin{thm} For $m\rightarrow \infty$, i.e. for an unbounded number of relays, and $q$ transmission symbols, the capacity of the noise-free and half-duplex constrained relay cascade with a single source-destination pair is equal to